alexkoh95/hodlnaut-to-submit/README.md

 "npm run test" to run the test

+## Description of files and folders
+server.js is the entry point of the application.

+###Folders
+Middleware: this contains fetch-crypto-currency-data.js.
+This is the function that fetches real-time crypto price data.
+It uses bitstamp API and stores bitcoin and ethereum prices in res.locals.prices.

+Models: this contains test-data.js.
+This is the seed data.

+Routes: this contains the parent route (router.js) that is imported in server.js. user.js is the GET route that returns the user's information (user_id, hodlings, totalAccountvlaueInUSD)

+Services: this contains currency-service.js.
+This is a function that serves business logic - it calculates a user's account value in USD by converting the user's holding of bitcoin and ethereum into USD.

+Test: this contains test.js.
+This runs a test for the GET route - testing for 4 areas (1) whether the res returns a status 200
+(2) whether res.body is an object
+(3) whether res.body has the required keys to display a user's data (user_id, holdings, totalAccountValueInUSD) (4) whether the GET route returns the appropriate user's data

 ## Questions

 ### 1. (Optional) If you didn’t have time to complete your intended design, what else would you have done?